Mapping with Drones

 Our drone data is up to date and more detailed that satellite data collected from Google Earth or Google Maps.

 For land and mining applications 2D photo-mosaics and 3D Digital Surface Models are becoming an integral part of the day to day operations, progress monitoring and volume measurement of materials.

 3D Digital Surface Models show the topography and the exact landscape contours.

-In Japan in 2016 earthmoving equipment manufacturer’s are now using drone imagery coupled with powerful 3D models to operate unmanned digging equipment on experimental land cut and fill sites.
+In Japan since 2017 earthmoving equipment manufacturer’s are using drone imagery coupled with powerful 3D models to operate unmanned digging equipment on experimental land cut and fill sites.